argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 !!! tip
     You should use this when you have a good understanding of your data and want to apply your knowledge based on things like similarity search, filter patterns, and suggestion score thresholds.

+    With multiple questions, think about using the bulk view to annotate massively one question.
+Then, you can complete the annotation per records from the draft queue.

 !!! note
     You should consider that bulk view does not show suggestions in bulk view (except for Spans) and will always convert questions to Draft queue when working with multiple question types.

-!!! tip
-    With multiple questions, think about using the bulk view to annotate massively one question.
-Then, you can complete the annotation per records from the draft queue.

 ### Annotation progress

-=== "General progress view"

 On the dataset list, the global progress of the annotation task from all users is displayed.
 This is indicated in the `Global progress` column, which shows the number of left records to be annotated, along with a progress bar.
 The progress bar displays the percentage and number of records submitted, conflicting (i.e., those with overlap), discarded, and pending by hovering your mouse over it.

-=== "Your own progress view"

 You can track your annotation progress in real-time.
 That means once you are annotating, the progress bar is incrementing in real time each time you submit or discard a record.
 Expanding the panel, the distribution of `Pending`, `Draft`, `Submitted` and `Discarded` responses is displayed in a donut chart.

 ## Discover patterns and speed up your annotation.